 We are doctors, nurses, nurse practitioners, pharmacists, and physician assistants who are passionate about providing patient care.
 The Nurx medical team believes that everyone deserves access to personalized, non-judgmental healthcare, and that open and honest communication is key.

-*The offer to “Get a $15 discount” (“Offer”) is subject to the following conditions: (a) youare a college student with a valid college email address, and eligible for birth control in your state (b) the Offer is limited to your first purchase of birth control through Nurx; (c) you cannot use any insurance, and must pay cash for all birth control orders during your twelve (12) month birth control prescription (“Prescription”); (c) the Offer is limited to people who request a promotion code atnurx.com/backtoschooland is not transferable; and (d) you must be medically eligible for the Prescription.
-If you accept the Offer, your first birth control order will be shipped to you in a package containing three packs of birth control (each pack is a one month supply of birth control), and the remainder of your Prescription will be automatically refilled every three months thereafter with a subsequent shipment of three packs of your applicable birth control.
+The offer to “Get a $15 discount” (“Offer”) is subject to the following conditions: (a) you are a college student with a valid and validated college email address, and eligible for birth control in your state (b) the Offer is limited to your first purchase of birth control through Nurx; (c) you cannot use any insurance, and must pay cash for all birth control orders during your twelve (12) month birth control prescription (“Prescription”); (c) the Offer is limited to people who request a promotion code at nurx.com/backtoschool and is not transferable; (d) you must be medically eligible for the Prescription, (e) the Offer is not valid for Illinois residents, and (f) the Offer is not valid for any participant in any federally funded or state funded healthcare programs (fee-for-service or managed care) including Medicare (including Part D), Medicaid, TRICARE, and any federal employee health benefits plans.
+Subject to these Offer terms, the Offer is only valid in states that Nurx serves.
+Your first birth control order will be shipped to you in a package containing three packs of birth control (each pack is a one month supply of birth control), and the remainder of your Prescription will be automatically refilled every three months thereafter with a subsequent shipment of three packs of your applicable birth control.
 After your first order, you can cancel your automatic refills at any time in accordance with Nurx’s cancellation terms.
-You acknowledge that all birth control starts at $15 per pack (i.e. at least $45 for 3 packs) and may cost more depending on the birth control that is right for you.
+You acknowledge that you must pay an initial med consult fee of $15 and that all birth control starts at $15 per pack (i.e. at least $45 for 3 packs) and may cost more depending on the birth control that is right for you.
 This Offer cannot be combined with any other and is limited to one Offer per patient.
 You must be a patient who has not obtained and filled a prescription for birth control through Nurx before, but you are still eligible for the Offer if you have previously received Plan B, Ella, PrEP or PEP through Nurx, or filled a previous prescription prescribed by a Nurx affiliated clinician at a local pharmacy.
-Offer is for a limited time or while supplies last, and expires no later than November 15th, 2019.
+Offer is for a limited time or while supplies last, and expires no later than August 31st, 2021.

 We know that no one has time to wait in line at the pharmacy.
 We know that seeing a doctor often isn't easy — on your schedule, wallet, or peace of mind.